hfboyce/tableau_course/_sources/lessons/tableau2.md

 <br>
 <br>

-And it's as simple of that!
+And it's as simple as that!
 We have the website active now!

 <img src="imgs/object3.png"  width = "85%" alt="404 image" />